jamescherti/flymake-bashate.el/README.md

 The `flymake-bashate` Emacs package provides a Flymake backend for `bashate`, a style checker for Bash shell scripts.

+*(This package can also work with Flycheck: simply use the `flymake-flycheck` package, which allows any Emacs Flymake backend to function as a Flycheck checker.)*

 ## Installation

 To install `flymake-bashate` from MELPA: